MustardOS/mustardos.github.io/help/artwork.md

 ### Section [viewport]

-The viewport sections configures the canvas that all images will be drawn on.
+The viewport section configures the canvas that all images will be drawn on.
 Alignment of the view port is controlled by `Configuration -> General Settings -> Interface Options -> Content Box Art Alignment`

 | Setting                 | Description                                                                                                            |